 That is an expert round-up and is often a brilliant way of attracting links, engagement, and traffic.
 And it does that primarily by stroking people’s egos.
-Here’s a crash course in how it’s done.
+Here’s a crash course on how it’s done.

 Create a content idea for your industry or sector, which can be defined as a single question.
-Make sure it’s something that you’d be able to gather enough “influencers” (people with expert opinion) in your industry to provide a comment or paragraph.
+Make sure it’s something that you’d be able to gather enough “influencers” (people with expert opinions) in your industry to provide a comment or paragraph.

 Make a list of these influencers and reach out to them, asking them to give their “tip” on some comment or their answer to a question.

 Collect all this data from everyone and combine it into one piece.
 Make sure it’s constructed well and flows like a proper article.
 You’ll be expected to link back to each of the experts.